Alsace from the sky – 7 aerial activities to try out

 • Nothing!

-A helicopter flight This is an original way to discover Alsace and to experience new sensations!
+This experience was posted by Laurène – A helicopter flight is an original way to discover Alsace and experience new sensations!
 It is possible to do it fromColmar-Houssen airport.
 The proposed itineraries allow you to fly over the Alsace Wine Route, the Munster Valley, to admire the Haut-Koenigsbourg castle or the Mont Sainte-Odile… So many beautiful places!

-I tested the 15 minutes baptism, which allowed me to go to Ribeauvillé, Riquewihr and Kaysersberg.
-It seems astonishing, but the helicopter flies at 240km/h: you cover the distance quickly.
+I tried out the 15-minute flight, which took me to Ribeauvillé, Riquewihr and Kaysersberg.
+It sounds astonishing, but the helicopter flies at 240km/h, so you can cover a lot of distance in no time.

 • Being amazed by Alsace from the sky: just splendid!